ParallelMaths/parallel/pages/9-29-mathematical-timeline.md

 The terrific Mathigon website has loads of great material, including a timeline showing the great mathematicians of past centuries.
 Visit the [timeline](https://mathigon.org/timeline){target="_blank"} (click and it will open up in a new tab) and answer the three questions below. __Just enter the name given in the plum box__.

 ::: problem id=1_1 marks=2
-__1.1__ Looking at mathematicians from 1600 to 1700, who is best know for his Last Theorem?
+__1.1__ Looking at mathematicians from 1600 to 1700, what is the surname of the mathematician who is best know for his Last Theorem?

 <input type="text" solution="FERMAT"/>
 :::

 ::: problem id=1_2 marks=2
-__1.2__ Looking at mathematicians from 1700 to 1800, who was from a family of mathematicians and scientists, which meant that he was banned from his father’s house for beating him at an award from the Paris Academy?
+__1.2__ Looking at mathematicians from 1700 to 1800, what is the surname of the mathematician who was from a family of mathematicians and scientists, which meant that he was banned from his father’s house for beating him at an award from the Paris Academy?

 <input type="text" solution="BERNOULLI"/>
 :::

 ::: problem id=1_3 marks=2
-__1.3__ Looking at mathematicians from 1800 to 1900, who proved that there are different sizes of infinity?
+__1.3__ Looking at mathematicians from 1800 to 1900, what is the surname of the mathematician who proved that there are different sizes of infinity?

 (Clue – David Hilbert was so amazed by his work, that he said “No one shall expel us from the paradise that [HE] has created.”)